 Details on Nation and Hosting Server

-Looking at where these IP addresses came from, the most came from Indonesia with a total of 773 IP addresses, followed by the United States, China, and Russia.
+Looking at where these IP addresses came from, most came from Indonesia, with a total of 773 IP addresses, followed by the United States, China, and Russia.
 According to the ISP’s statistics by country, the majority of the companies listed in the Top 10 are Chinese companies.
 For the United States, the ISP ranking was lower compared to the number of IP addresses they have as the ISP is dispersed to various companies.
 A key finding from this analysis is that hosting servers provided by Hangzhou Alibaba, which is ranked 4th in the list, are infamous for being used as malicious servers in China.

 Top 10 Country